top of page

 Professor, “ART AS SOCIAL COMMENTARY AND POLITICAL PROTEST” Pace University, NYC

 Political art has entered into mainstream discourse as an integral part of a new, more theoretically grounded and socially contextualized historical practice.
 In this multimedia studio art course, students will make art politically and collaboratively with community partners including Correctional Association, Fortune Society, and the Coalition for the Homeless with the goal of empowering marginalized citizens and contributing to the public good.
 Students will practice socially engaged art-making using a variety of digital image capture and presentation techniques including video, photography, and performance.
-Process, content, and collaborative practice will be emphasized as students develop tactical methods for using art to initiate awareness, conversation, and change about issues such as gender and LGBTQA rights, homelessness, and mass incarceration.
+Process, content, and collaborative practice will be emphasized as students develop tactical methods for using art to initiate awareness, conversation, and change about issues.
 Collaborative assignments, off-site visits, readings, and class discussions will emphasize Public Art, Relational Aesthetics, Legislative Art, Community-Based Art, and Social Practice.

 • Civic Engagement Accreditation